6 Trends That Will Drive Your E-Commerce Business Forward

 Improving Mobile Experiences with Progressive Web Apps

-As per Monetate’s quarterly ecommerce study from Q4 2017, the conversion rate of smartphone users is a mere 2.03%, while it is 4.19% and 4.68% among tablet users and desktop/traditional platforms users respectively.
-This proves that there is a considerable conversion gap between mobile and traditional and it needs to be plugged as users continue to browse rather than purchase on their devices.
+As per Monetate’s quarterly eCommerce study from Q4 2020, the conversion rate of smartphone users is 1.80%, while it is 0.91% and 2.57% among tablet users and desktop/traditional platforms users respectively.
+This proves that there is a considerable conversion gap between mobile and traditional, and it needs to be plugged as users continue to browse rather than purchase on their devices.

 These numbers also shed light on the need for building a well-designed native mobile app that offers a distinguished virtual shopping experience.
-The cost of building and maintaining mobile apps, however, make it difficult for small businesses to have dedicated apps.
+However, the cost of building and maintaining mobile apps makes it difficult for small businesses to have dedicated apps.
 Further, users tend to download apps from only the brands that they regularly interact with.
 Hence, it is mostly large enterprises that are more inclined to having a dedicated native app.

-- They come equipped with APIs that are added into web browsers.
+- They come equipped with APIs that are added to web browsers.
 These are called “Service Workers.”

 - Important functions such as predictively preloading content, sending push notifications, and synchronizing and receiving data can be carried out with the assistance of Service Workers.